akashacms/mahabhuta/guide/documents/processing.html.md

 Because the `process` function returns a Promise, you can make whatever asynchronous calls you like.

 Bottom line:  CustomElement objects are meant to implement, as the name implies, a custom HTML element which is completely replaced by other HTML code.

+### Naming CustomElement implementations

+It's useful for your custom HTML elements to not collide with the regular HTML elements.
+Unless, that is, you want to override a regular HTML element with your custom implementation.
+For example you might want a CustomElement to replace old-school `<i>` or `<b>` tags with the new-school `<em>` and `<strong>` tags.
+But, normally, you'll want to leave the regular HTML tags alone, and ensure your custom tags do not collide.

+A simple policy is to use the `-` character in the `elementName`.
+That's because all (or most) of the standard regular HTML elements do not have `-` in their element name.

+Et voila, by using `-` in the `elementName` you're almost certainly assured of no naming collision.

+Since there's an exception to every rule, the Mahabhuta built-in Mahafunc's does include a tag, `<partial>`, which does not follow this rule.
+Live with it, since `<partial>` is the best name for that tag.

 ### Data and parameters